 Dance and Movement

 This sequence of courses is intended to be taken successively.
 Constantin Stanislavski once said, “With faith in your physical actions you will feel emotions, akin to the external life of your part, which possess a logical bond with your soul...your body is biddable; feelings are capricious.”
 Movement for the Actor is a course designed with this very concept in mind.
 It seeks to address the oft remarked phrase of feeling “stuck in the head” when acting.
 Acting instinctively imbues an actor’s work with authenticity and in order to manifest their power onstage, actors must connect fully to their bodies.
 This movement course is like an acting course in motion, a playground for rediscovering uninhibited, child-like freedom that will stimulate students’ imaginations, and open them up to a pervasive sense of playfulness in their work.
-Through group exercises and devised assignments, students will become more adept at playing in the environment of a scene, creating fully realized characters, and will develop their vocabulary in the language of the body.
+Through group exercises and devised assignments, students will become more adept at playing in the environment of a scene, and creating fully realized, physically expressive characters.
+In Movement for the Actor II, students may begin to more rigorously explore the relationship between mask and character.
 It is recommended that students registered for a movement course pair it with a Studio A.C.T. acting and voice course.
 Eight Classes

 Jerzy Grotowski believed actors have two bodies: The first is a conscious body—the one we walk around in every day and have trained to behave appropriately according to social expectations.
 The second is an unconscious body—where our true impulses and creativity live and through which our inhibitions are released.
 Using Grotowski’s physical work called plastiques, this class helps actors create a relationship to the unconscious body and the voice that lives in it.
 Developed by Grotowski himself, plastiques is a body of highly-physical work that isolates each body part and breaks it down into a specific range of movements allowing actors to act, react, and speak from their impulses and emotions rather than their analytical mind.
 Students will work individually, in pairs, and in groups and must memorize a monologue no longer than ONE minute in length.
 (Keep your choices in the realm of Chekhov, Ibsen, O’Neill...)
 Come ready to move.
 Students must pass Introduction to Acting and Movement for the Actor I or their equivalents in order to be confirmed for Introduction to Grotowski.
 Please be advised: All movement training is at least somewhat physically demanding.
 This particular course requires that students be receptive to physical exertion.
 Students with physical limitations should inform the instructor on the first day of class so that every effort can be made to accommodate them.
 Eight Classes